christopherkang/QUASAR-Summer19/README.md

 This folder contains a C#/Q# file to ingest the optimizations and produce energy level estimates from it.

+### 5ValidationTests

+Input: All aspects of the pipeline

+Output: Pytest output

+This folder contains a series of validation tests for the pipeline's output and unit tests for the pipeline's components.
+The following outputs are checked in the validation testing:

+- Extracted interaction JSON
+- Interaction / swap optimizations
+- Optimized JSON

 ### Format

 This folder describes the format specification of the intermediate JSON file.